-60- Merit Merit 68 69 High q uality work, demonstrating very good knowledge and unders standing, good critical analysis, accuracy, relevance, presen tation and understanding.
+60- Merit Merit 68 69 High quality work, demonstrating very good knowledge and understanding, good critical analysis, accuracy, relevance, presentation and understanding.
 1. Good coverage of question and sound demonstration of the topic, but may have some omissions.
-Broad Merit 65 understanding of context for the question, key issues Wient 03 and interrelationships.
+Broad N 4 a wit CE understanding of context for the question, key issues and Merit 65 interrelationships.
 Shows some independent thinking and an appreciation of application of methods.
-2. generally of good quality, perhaps with some reading from beyond the module lectures/core textbooks, with some critical analysis and integration with own ideas.
-Further and wide ranging evidence could have been , incorporated 3. , , Merit 62 argumentation skills.
-Generally focused/relevant and coherent argument in most sections.
+2. Identifies and uses a range of materials, which are generally of good quality, perhaps with some reading from beyond the module lectures/core textbooks, with some critical analysis and integration with own ideas.
+Further and wide ranging evidence could have been incorporated 3.
+Comprehensive structure, organisation and Merit 62 argumentation skills.
+Generally focused/relevant and 02 coherent argument in most sections.
 Good awareness of relevant academic and/or policy debates but greater depth of analysis could have been included.
-4. · Accurately and clearly communicates key points very effectively with no significant errors.
+4. Good writing style and accurate grammar and spelling.
+Accurately and clearly communicates key points very effectively with no significant errors.
 Consistently references sources in line with student handbooks.
-Good presentation skills including use of IT and other 50- Postgr aduate Masters Pass Postgraduate 58 59 Compe etent/good and generally accurate work, demonstrating Masters Pass some relevant knowledge and breadth, and sound tanding though undeveloped with limited critical reason • 1.
+Good presentation skills including use of IT and other 50- Postgraduate Masters Pass Postgraduate 58 59 Competent/good and generally accurate work, demonstrating Masters Pass some relevant knowledge and breadth, and sound understanding though undeveloped with limited critical reasoning.
 Fair answer to question, with some omissions.
-Shows reasonable understanding of the issues, principles, Postgraduate 55 theories, evidence and techniques, perhaps with some Masters Pass confusion/inaccuracies.
-Mainly derivative from module material, lacks evidence of independent , 2. thought/research.
-Identifies and uses a range of materials, but not substantial or restricted to module lectures/core textbooks or of poor quality, with some critical analysis, textbooks of of poor quality, with some tritical alialysis, but mainly descriptive and lacks analytical depth.
+Shows reasonable understanding of the issues, principles, theories, evidence and techniques, perhaps with some Postgraduate 55 confusion/inaccuracies.
+Mainly derivative from module Masters Pass material, lacks evidence of independent thought/research.
+2. Identifies and uses a range of materials, but not substantial or restricted to module lectures/core textbooks or of poor quality, with some critical analysis, textbooks of of poor quality, with some critical alialysis, but mainly descriptive and lacks analytical depth.
 Postgraduate 52 3.
-Fair structure and coherent argumentation, but Masters Pass argument may lack focus/depth in some sections.
+Fair structure and coherent argumentation, but argument Masters Pass may lack focus/depth in some sections.
 Reasonable awareness of relevant academic and/or policy debates, but with some gaps or minor inaccuracies.
 Further critical analysis and evidence of independent reading and thought could be incorporated.
 4. Reasonable writing style and accurate grammar and spelling.
 Accurately and clearly communicates key points effectively with no significant errors.
 Consistently references sources in line with student handbooks.
-Competent presentation skills including use of IT and other resources
+Competent presentation skills including use of IT and other resources.